liangp/MCSTN-3DSOT/README.md

 # Multi-Correlation Siamese Transformer Network with Dense Connection for 3D Single Object Tracking

 ## Introduction
-This repository is released for MCSTN-3DSOT in our [IEEE ROBOTICS AND AUTOMATION LETTERS 2023 paper (poster)](https://ieeexplore.ieee.org/document/10287541).

-**Note**: Our code is an improvement on previous work [V2B](https://github.com/fpthink/V2B), if you are more familiar with [V2B](https://github.com/fpthink/V2B), you can also refer to their code.
+This repository is the official implementation of the paper "Multi-Correlation Siamese Transformer Network with Dense Connection for 3D Single Object Tracking, IEEE Robotics and Automation Letters, 2023".
+Our code is based on previous work [V2B](https://github.com/fpthink/V2B).

 ## Environment settings
 * Create an environment for MCSTN